gvwilson/thirdbit/src/fiction/santas/index.md

 stepping out of the shadows behind Santa Greenwood.

 Finner goggled at her.
-She grinned.
-"What?
-You didn't think he came up with this plan all on his own, did you?"

-Finner spread his hands.
 "Why are you both even here?"

 Santa Greenwood looked away uncomfortably.